 DxO lens modules: custom-tailored to your equipment

-Lens defects depend on the nature of your equipment, the quality of its design, and the various types of lens and camera combinations being used.
-Each combination produces a certain number of lens defects that are specific to that technology.
-There are as many defects as there are possible combinations.
+Lens defects depend on the type of equipment, the quality of its design, and the camera-body combination being used.
+Each lens-body combination results in a range of optical defects that are specific to that lens.
+These can be as numerous as there are possible combinations.

-DxO software packages — DxO PureRAW, DxO PhotoLab, DxO FilmPack, and DxO ViewPoint — automatically eliminate the four main optical flaws that can spoil a picture: lens distortion, chromatic aberration, vignetting and lack of lens sharpness.
+DxO PureRAW, DxO PhotoLab, DxO FilmPack, and DxO ViewPoint all automatically eliminate the four main optical flaws that photographers will experience: softness, geometric distortion, chromatic aberration, and vignetting.

 A few kilobytes to correct lens defects

-A DxO lens module is a data calibration file that contains a set of corrections for a specific lens/camera combination.
+A DxO Optics Module is a data profile that details the corrections required for a specific lens-body combination.
 Depending on the combination, this file can vary in size from hundreds of kilobytes to several megabytes of data.

-DxO designs modules for most lens/camera combinations from all major brands.
-The list of these combinations is very long, and the module library is constantly being expanded.
-Click here for a list of all the equipment supported by DxO software.
+DxO designs modules for a large range of consumer equipment.
+The list of combinations is extensive, and the module library is constantly growing.
+Click here for the latest list of equipment supported by DxO software.

 A two-phase process

-The process for creating a DxO lens module is complex and requires extreme precision.
-It includes two phases—a measuring phase followed by a confirmation phase.
+The process of creating a DxO lens module is complex and requires extreme precision.
+It involves two phases—a measuring phase followed by a verification phase.

-To ensure the mathematical modules are correct, this step is followed by a confirmation phase.
-The lens/camera pairs are tested in real-life conditions to make sure the results are as close to perfect as possible.
-DxO experts verify this data by taking a series of outdoor photos.
-They check that lines are straight no matter the focal length or distance and that objects, such as a blue sky, are evenly lit no matter where they are located in the frame.
-The confirmation phase can generate 100 to 500 images depending on the equipment being tested!
+To ensure the modules are correct, this step is followed by a verification phase.
+The lens-camera pair is tested in real-life shooting conditions to make sure that the results are as close to perfect as possible.
+Engineers ensure that subject lines remain straight, regardless of the focal length or distance, and that subjects, such as a blue sky or a grassy meadow, are evenly exposed no matter where they are positioned in the frame.
+The verification phase can generate 100 to 500 images depending on the equipment being tested.

-At the end of these two analytical phases, the data are compiled in a file, the DxO lens module.
-Every year, DxO tests and calibrates around 80 new lenses and 40 new cameras in its laboratories.
+At the end of these two phases, the data are compiled in a single file: the DxO Optics Module.
+Every year, DxO tests and calibrates approximately 80 new lenses and 40 new cameras in its laboratories.

-The first step of the process involves calculating the optical measurements of the lens by taking photos of specific targets.
+The first phase of the process involves calculating the optical characteristics of the lens by taking photos of specific targets.

 Perfect photos from the start

-Every time DxO PureRAW, DxO PhotoLab, DxO FilmPack, and DxO ViewPoint opens an image, the software uses built-in EXIF data to identify the design and model of the lens and camera and the shooting settings used to take the picture.
-By applying the algorithms developed specifically for the lens and camera pair in DxO’s laboratories, the software automatically corrects the equipment’s inherent flaws without any additional action on the user’s part.
+Each time one of DxO PureRAW, DxO PhotoLab, DxO FilmPack, or DxO ViewPoint opens an image, the software uses built-in EXIF data to identify the design and model of the lens and camera and the settings used to capture the image.